Richard-Sti/PecVelCov.jl/README.md

 ```

 - [ ] Add more instructions
+- [ ] The growth factor is currently fixed.

 While the main body of the code is written in Julia, Python wrappers are provided to facilitate the use of the code in Python.